The estimated reading time for this post is 6 minutes

 While it’s significantly lower cost than porcelain, composite veneers are more likely to stain, chip or break.
 On average, composite veneers last between 5 and 7 years before they’ll need to be redone again although just as with porcelain they can last longer.

-Note: They are more likely to stain for people who smoke or drink a lot of tea.
-Tea stains more than coffee.
+Note: Composite veneers are more likely to stain for people who smoke or drink a lot of tea.
+Tea stains teeth more than coffee.

 Bonding six teeth